Mediation Training MII Accredited

 - Receive updates and briefings on developments in mediation.

-Receive information about symposiums, conferences, CPD trainings and other events.
+- Receive information about symposiums, conferences, CPD training and other events.

 - Attend AGM and any EGMs.